 If you have enjoyed the recipe for Baked Pumpkin Spiced Doughnuts you may also enjoy these:

-Served slightly warm these doughnuts truly are at their best.
-The recipe makes 8 individual Baked Pumpkin Spiced Doughnuts and unless you are baking for more I really wouldn’t recommend doubling it.
-Preparation time is scarcely 10 minutes max and these are definitely better eaten the day they are made.
+When served slightly warm I think that these doughnuts truly are at their best.
+While the recipe makes 8 individual Baked Pumpkin Spiced Doughnuts unless you are baking for more I really wouldn’t recommend doubling it.
+Because the preparation time is scarcely 10 minutes max and these are definitely better eaten the day they are made.
 That said, kept in an airtight container they will last an extra day.
 Pinged for 10 seconds in the microwave and they are almost back to freshly baked tenderness.

 Why not take a look at my friend Becky’s blog?

 It’s full of fantastic recipes and is written in a step-by-step style.
-You are sure to enjoy her Pumpkin Spice Pumpkin Bisuits.Share This
+You are sure to enjoy her Pumpkin Spice Pumpkin Bisuits.Follow Us